vahidAK/NanoMethPhase/README.md

 # Example:
 We have included an example data in the Example_Data folder which you can use for a quick detection of haplotype methylome on 1Mb of chr21.
+If you want to try workflow from basecalling to methylation phasing we have included a subset of NA12878 data (chr11:1000000-3000000) at [this link](https://www.bcgsc.ca/downloads/NanoMethPhase/test_data.tar.gz) which you can download and try.